Last Updated: December 23rd

-The true crime genre has never been more popular, but what about the false crime genre?
-Sometimes there’s nothing better than a good crime flick, from rooting for that grey area anti-hero to sitting on the edge of your seat as the lovable ruffians pull off the ultimate heist.
-Netflix has a wide variety of flicks that deal in law, order, and justice, so here are the 10 best crime movies on Netflix right now.
+Sometimes there’s nothing better than a good crime flick, from rooting for that grey area anti-hero to sitting on the edge of your seat as lovable masterminds pull off the ultimate heist.
+No matter what your law-breaking fix is, Netflix has it.
+Scorcese-directed gangster films?
+Yep.
+Anarchy-stirring classics?
+Of course.
+Safdie brothers-inspired mania?
+There’s a couple of those.

 Good Time (2017)